Lei-Tin/Rei-Bot/README.md

 Please use "/" to see the available commands after adding the bot to the server

-- /play [URL] - Play something from URL
+- /play [URL] - Play something from URL.
+Note: **SUPPORTS** YouTube Playlist links
 - /skip - Skips the currently playing song
 - /queue - Shows the current list of songs
 - /clear - To clear the whole queue
 - /remove [index] - To remove a song from the queue with an index
-- /playlist-add [name] [URL] - To add a song with the given URL to the specified playlist
+- /playlist-add [name] [URL] - To add a song with the given URL to the specified playlist.
+Note: **DOES NOT SUPPORT** YouTube Playlist links at the moment
 - /playlist-remove [name] [index] - To remove a song from the playlist with the given name and index
 - /playlist-show - To show all the playlists available in the current server
 - /playlist-view [name] - To show the songs in the playlist with a given name